engeir/parameter-scan/review1-response.typ

 - Timing of maximum AOD, RF, climate for tropical versus high-latitude eruptions see Zhuo et al 2024.
   #reply[
     We now also included the results from Zhuo et al. (2024) in the introduction.
-We hope that it is more clear from the text now that this is not a main focus of the manuscript.
+The manuscript have been re-phrased so that this topic get a smaller focus.
   ]
 - How can you address surface temperature response if the ocean-sea ice is prescribed?
   I suggest taking this field out or using lower tropospheric temperature instead as